mother-of-all-self-hosting/ansible-role-syncstorage-rs-docker/docs/configuring-yourls.md

 After running the command for installation, syncstorage-rs-docker's admin UI is available at the specified hostname with `/admin/` such as `example.com/admin/`.

 First, open the page with a web browser to complete installation on the server by clicking "Install syncstorage-rs-docker" button.
-After that, click the anchor link "syncstorage-rs-docker Administration Page" to log in with the username (`yourls_environment_variable_user`) and password (`yourls_environment_variable_pass`).
+After that, click the anchor link "syncstorage-rs-docker Administration Page" to log in with the username (`syncstorage_rs_docker_environment_variable_user`) and password (`syncstorage_rs_docker_environment_variable_pass`).

 The help file is available at `example.com/readme.html`.